cannabis for sleep

 What’s the Right Dosage of Cannabis Edibles?

-If at any point the effects of cannabis feel too strong, don’t panic.
+If, at any point, the effects of cannabis feel too strong, don’t panic.
 Though the sensations—which could include nausea, paranoia, or a racing heart rate—may feel unpleasant, they’re rarely dangerous.
-Try watching a show, snuggling with your animal, or stepping outside for some fresh air and to take a gander at a nearby tree.
-That said: If you suffer from pre-existing heart conditions or other serious medical issues, please consult with a cannabis-informed physician before trying infused edibles.
+That said, if you’re planning to add cannabis to your existing medicinal regime, consult with a cannabis-informed physician before trying infused edibles.
+Check out our full guide to cannabis edible dosing.

 cannabis edibles